Scientific name: Leporacanthicus sp.

 This is mostly a result of an unexperienced breeding pair, that didn't fertilize the egg batch successfully.
 Other reasons can be not matching water parameters.

 There is not many breeding reports of this certain species known.
-In one case it hybridized with Leporacanthicus triactis "L91", which needs similar parameters to reproduce successfully.
+In one case known to us, it hybridized with a Leporacanthicus triactis "L91", which needs similar parameters to reproduce successfully.